-Regulatory bodies are not only legally allowed to impose economic sanctions but also to revoke or suspend licences.
+Regulatory bodies are legally allowed not only to impose economic sanctions but also to revoke or suspend licences.
 Regulators could even suspend gambling licences or seize any assets or documents related to, and needed for, the licensed activity as a precautionary measure.

 As mentioned in 11.2 Sanctions, financial penalties are normally first enforced by the execution of the guarantees deposited by the operator before the regulator, and by the seizure of assets of the sanctioned operator company if the guarantees are not sufficient to cover the relevant liability.

-The tax rate for online gambling at regional level, subject to each regional regulation, is 10% on GGR in most of the regions.
+The tax rate for online gambling at a regional level, subject to each regional regulation, is 10% on GGR in most of the regions.

 The tax rate applicable to the land-based sector is approved by each regional regulation and therefore varies depending on the region.
-As an example, in the region of Madrid, the applicable taxes are as follows.
+As an example, in the region of Madrid, the applicable taxes are as follows:

 The tax rate applicable to land-based casinos depends on the tax base: